microsoft/Windows-universal-samples/Samples/BasicHologram/README.md

 ### Additional remarks

-**Note** The Windows universal samples for Windows Mixed Reality require Visual Studio 2017 Update 2 to build, and a Windows Holographic or Windows Mixed Reality device to execute.
+**Note** The Windows universal samples for Windows Mixed Reality require Visual Studio to build, and a Windows Holographic or Windows Mixed Reality device to execute.
 Windows Holographic devices include the Microsoft HoloLens and the Microsoft HoloLens Emulator.
 Windows Mixed Reality headsets are available for use with Windows 10 PCs.